-• Secure, Individual Login and Passcode
+Secure, Individual Login and Passcode

-Students are assigned a secure, individual GID number and initial Password upon enrollment to Grantham University.
-Upon initial login the student will be required to provide a unique password for security purposes.
+Students are provided a GID number and Username.
 These assigned identifiers are used to access Blackboard, Grantham University's Learning Management System (LMS); access the GLife Student Portal to view course grades and related information; and to complete coursework.
+Upon enrollment, new students will set up secure access to Glife via the "New User" option via the email associated with the student during the enrollment process.